dkazanc/NoStripesNet/simulator/README.md

   2. Once the entire shift has been saved, re-load each chunk from disk and normalise w.r.t. the entire 3D sample.

 The following parameters affect all sub-methods of Real-life data:
-  - `--pipeline`
-    - The filename of the HTTomo pipeline yaml file.
-Default is `tomo_pipeline.yml`.
   - `--hdf-root`
     - The .nxs file to load data from.
 Default is `None`.
     - This should be shift 0, e.g. `1000.nxs` in the below examples.